jasper-zanjani/notes/devops/ansible.md

 # Ansible configuration management
 Ansible is an automation tool used for configuration management using human-readable YAML templates.
 Ansible is distinguished for being **agentless**, meaning no special software is required on the nodes it manages.
 Ansible **playbooks** represent a sequence of scripted actions which apply changes uniformly over a set of hosts.  **Modules** are standalone scripts that enable a particular task across many OSes, services, applications, etc. Predefined modules are available in the **module library**, and new ones can be defined via Python or JSON.\
-Ansible host management relies on a `.ini` file containing a list of IP addresses or hostnames organized in groups.
+Ansible host management relies on a `.ini` file containing a list of IP addresses or hostnames organized in groups.\
+There are several areas where Ansible can be used in personal projects for learning purposes. [[8](#sources)]
+1. Use the [`users`](#users) module to manage users, assign groups, and define custom aliases in the `profile` property.
+2. Put a time limit on the availability of the `sudo` command
+3. Use Ansible Tower to produce a GUI interface to restart certain services.
+4. Use Ansible Tower to look for files larger than a particular size in a directory.
+5. Debug a system performance problem.

 ## Configuration
 Config file                       | Description
 :---                              | :---